 Drinks in Sri Lanka

-Popular drinks in Sri Lanka arecoconut milk, palm nectar, tea, fruit juices (mango, oranges, papaya), lassi (a drink made from yogurt, fruit, sugar and ice), Ginger beer (the drink called beer, although there is no alcohol: it is similar to lemonade ginger flavor and aroma).
+Popular drinks in Sri Lanka are coconut milk, palm nectar, tea, fruit juices (from mango, oranges, papaya), lassi (a drink made from yogurt, fruits, sugar and ice), Ginger beer (this drink is called beer, although it contains no alcohol: it looks like lemonade with ginger flavor and aroma).

-If you're a fan of alcoholic beverages, it foundtheir Sri Lanka is quite problematic: the alcohol is sold only in specialized stores ( "Wine Stores").
-There are not many, so it may happen that a beer would have to go to another city.
-Much easier is the case in cafes and restaurants - alcoholic beverages are sold without restrictions (here you can buy imported spirits, but they have high prices).
-If you are interested in local alcohol, you can try the coconut arrack (vodka), beer ( "Anchor", "Lion"), whiskey, gin.
+If you are a lover of alcoholic beverages, then finding them in Sri Lanka is quite problematic: alcohol is sold only in specialized stores (“Wine Stores”).
+There are not many of them in the country, so it may happen that you have to go to another city for beer.
+The situation is much simpler in cafes and restaurants - alcoholic beverages are sold here without restrictions (here you can buy imported alcoholic beverages, but their prices are high).
+If you are interested in local alcohol, then you can try coconut arak (vodka), beer (“Anchor”, “Lion”), whiskey, gin.

-Sri Lankan food will impress gourmets for its taste and aroma.
+Sri Lankan food will amaze gourmets with its taste and aroma.